PeterLe222/IOTASeed/README.md

 # There are options to generate IOTA seed:

 # Matlab
-% IOTA seed includes upperletter from A-Z and number 9 inputSeed = ['A':'Z' '9'];
+-- IOTA seed includes upperletter from A-Z and number 9 inputSeed = ['A':'Z' '9'];

-% Count the length of inputSeed arraySeed = numel(inputSeed);
+-- Count the length of inputSeed arraySeed = numel(inputSeed);

-% Genertate random intergers from 1 to 27 into 81 positions
+-- Genertate random intergers from 1 to 27 into 81 positions
 SeedGeneration = randi(arraySeed, [1 81]);

-% Show the letters and number 9 from inputSeed based on random numbers
-% 1-27 which generated from SeedGeneration
-generateSeed = inputSeed(SeedGeneration)
+-- Show the letters and number 9 from inputSeed based on random numbers -- 1-27 which generated from SeedGeneration generateSeed = inputSeed(SeedGeneration)

-#Linux
+# Linux
 cat /dev/urandom |tr -dc A-Z9|head -c${1:-81}

-#Mac
+# Mac
 cat /dev/urandom |LC_ALL=C tr -dc 'A-Z9' | fold -w 81 | head -n 1